Camelina oil

-In the United States the Food and Drug Administration has not rated the oil for human consumption.
+In the United States the Food and Drug Administration has accepted the oil as self-affirmed GRAS status.
 False flax belongs to the Brassicaceae (mustard and cabbage) family, which also contains many other seed oil plants, such as rapeseed.
 Typically it contains 1–3% erucic acid but several Camelina Sativa varieties with erucic acid content of less than 1% have been introduced.

-The seeds contain an average of 37% by weight of oil, and contains the following fatty acids:
+The seeds contain an average of 37% by weight of oil, and contain significant levels of the following fatty acids: